Convergence of Goal-Oriented Adaptive Finite Element Methods for Nonsymmetric Problems: Introduction

 where

 Our approach is to first describe the problem class in some detail, and review some standard facts concerning conforming finite element discretization and error-estimate-driven adaptive finite element methods (AFEM).
 We will then describe a goal-oriented variation of standard AFEM (GOAFEM).
-Following the recent work of Mommer and Stevenson~\cite{MoSt09} for symmetric problems, we establish contraction of GOAFEM.
-We also show convergence in the sense of the goal function.
-Our analysis approach is signficantly different from that of Mommer and Stevenson~\cite{MoSt09}, combining the recent contraction frameworks of Cascon et. al~\cite{CKNS08}, of Nochetto, Siebert, and Veeser~\cite{NSV09}, and of Holst, Tsogtgerel, and Zhu~\cite{HTZ09a}.
-We also give a complexity analysis, and establish quasi-optimal cardinality of GOAFEM.
+Following the recent work of Mommer and Stevenson~\cite{MoSt09} for symmetric problems, we establish contraction of GOAFEM and convergence in the sense of the goal function.
+Our analysis approach is signficantly different from that of Mommer and Stevenson~\cite{MoSt09}, combining the recent contraction frameworks of Cascon, Kreuzer, Nochetto and Siebert ~\cite{CKNS08}, of Nochetto, Siebert and Veeser~\cite{NSV09}, and of Holst, Tsogtgerel and Zhu~\cite{HTZ09a}.
+We also give some numerical results comparing our goal-oriented method both to the one presented in~\cite{MoSt09} and the dual weighted residual (DWR) method as in~\cite{BaRa03,Becker.R;Rannacher.R1996a,EHL02,Giles.M;Suli.E2003,Gratsch.T;Bathe.K2005,EHM01}, among others.
+Unlike the existing literature on the DWR method, we prove strong convergence of our goal-oriented method.
+We establish contraction of the goal error in terms of the energy norm errors and error estimators of the primal and dual problems, and indicate how this implies optimality in terms of the global error.
+Controlling this overestimate of the error shows convergence of the method to the goal, although not optimality in this sense.
+Our numerical results demonstrate, however, that the algorithm presented here performs at least comparably to and in some cases better than DWR and the method in~\cite{MoSt09} on a variety of convection dominated linear problems.